oxygenbarker/transfer-bdg/README.md

 (a) “[...]
 New Age Column in the Santa Monica News: 'This planet has been slumbering for eons and with the inception of higher energy frequencies is about to awaken in term of consciousness and spirituality.
 Masters of limitation and masters of divination use the same creative force to manifest their realities, however, one moves in a downward spiral and the latter moves in an upward spiral, each increasing the resonant vibration inherent in them.'
 [1]"
 Where is the evidence, experimental testing, and corroboration?
 (b) Creationists often use scientific terms.
+(c) Supposedly Deepak Chopra: "Quantum healing is healing the bodymind from a quantum level.
+That means from a level which is not manifest at a sensory level.
+Our bodies ultimately are fields of information, intelligence and energy.
+Quantum healing involves a shift in the fields of energy information, so as to bring about a correction in an idea that has gone wrong.
+So quantum healing involves healing one mode of consciousness, mind, to bring about changes in another mode of consciousness, body.
+[24]"

 **6. "Bold Statements Do Not Make Claims True[1]"** High probability of pseudo-science if there are enormous claims used.[1] (a) "The creation of Dianetics is a milestone for man comparable to his discovery of fire and superior to his invention of the wheel and arch.[5]"
-(b) Wilhelm Reich's Orgonomy: "a revolution in biology and psychology comparable to the Copernican Revolution[6]" Also scientists do that mistake sometimes:
+(b) Supposedly Wilhelm Reich's Orgonomy: "a revolution in biology and psychology comparable to the Copernican Revolution[6]" Also scientists do that mistake sometimes:
 (c) Stanley Pons and Martin Fleischmann 1989 press conference: Cold nuclear fusion works![1]
 About 50 years of physics would have been proven wrong.[1]
 The experiment was not reproducible by others.

 **7. "Heresy Does Not Equal Correctness[1]"**
-"They laughed at Copernicus [and] the Wright brothers.[1]" But still being laughed at does not make any ideas more valid.[1] (a) Wilhelm Reich: “Whatever you have done to me or will do to me in the future, whether you glorify me as a genius or put me in a mental institution, whether you adore me as your savior or hang me as a spy, sooner or later necessity will force you to comprehend that I have discovered the laws of the living.[6]“
+"They laughed at Copernicus [and] the Wright brothers.[1]" But still being laughed at does not make any ideas more valid.[1] (a) Supposedly Wilhelm Reich: “Whatever you have done to me or will do to me in the future, whether you glorify me as a genius or put me in a mental institution, whether you adore me as your savior or hang me as a spy, sooner or later necessity will force you to comprehend that I have discovered the laws of the living.[6]“
 (b) Gary Smith (Sportswriter, Sports Illustrated): "150 years ago, they would have thought you were absurd if you advocated for the end of slavery.
 100 years ago, they would have laughed at you for suggesting that women should have the right to vote.
 50 years ago, they would object to the idea of African Americans receiving equal rights under the law.
 25 years ago they would have called you a pervert if you advocated for gay rights.
 They laugh at us now for suggesting that animal slavery be ended.
 Some day they won't be laughing.[9]"
 (c) "They laughed at Columbus, they laughed at Fulton [...]
 But they also laughed at Bozo the Clown.
 [14]"

 **8. "Burden Of Proof[1]"**
 "The person making the extraordinary claim has the burden of proving to the experts and to the community at large that his or her belief has more validity than the one almost everyone else accepts.[1]"
 (a) "Evolutionists [and Darwin] had the burden of proof for half a century [...] but now the burden of proof is on creationists.[1]"
-(b) Holocaust deniers have to prove that it did not happen.
-[1]
+(b) Holocaust deniers have to prove that it did not happen.[1]

 **9. "Rumors Do Not Equal Reality[1]"**
-(a) Urban legends, ... most of them were never confirmed.
-(b) The Nazis had a secret antarctic fortress.
+(a) Urban legends, ... most of them were never confirmed.[1] (b) The Nazis had a secret antarctic fortress.
 [10]

 **10. "Unexplained Is Not Inexplicable[1]"**
 (a) "An amateur archeologist declares that because he cannot figure out how the pyramids were built, they must have been constructed by space aliens.[1]"
-(b) Science cannot explain what happened before the big bang.
+(b) Science cannot explain what happened before the Big Bang.
 Therefore it must have been God who did it.
 (c) Science does not have answers to everything.
-If I go to an energy healer because I have got a headache and afterwards the headache is gone, I know that it works.
+If I go to an energy healer because I have got a headache and afterwards the headache is gone, I know that energy healing works.
 (d) "Feats such as the bending of spoons, firewalking, or mental telepathy are often thought to be of paranormal or mystical nature because most people cannot explain them. [...]
 Firewalking is a case in point.
 People speculate endlessly about supernatural powers over pain and heat, or mysterious brain chemicals that block the pain and prevent burning.
 The simple explanation is that the capacity of light and fluffy coals to contain heat is very low, and the conductivity of heat from the light and fluffy coals to your feet is very poor.[1]"

 **11. "Failures Are Rationalized[1]"**
-Real scientists will admit errors, pseudoscientists will rationalize their failures.[1] (a) My power usually works but this situation of the test or with these cameras has a bad influence on my psychic powers.
+Real scientists will admit errors, pseudoscientists will rationalize their failures.[1] (a) My power usually works but this situation of the test or these cameras had a bad influence on my psychic powers.
 (b) My powers are mythical and come and go, so when pressured I sometimes have to cheat.[1]

 **12. "After-the-Fact Reasoning[1]"**
 (a) A Baseball player does not shave and hits two home-runs in a row.[1]
 Then he thinks it was because he did not shave.
 If he did shave but did wear different shoes than normally he would have thought that it was because of the shoes.
-Science works the other way round: First you make a claim: “Not shaving increases the probability to do home-runs.“ and then you check out if in the long run you make more home-runs than normally.
+Science works the other way round: First you make a claim: Not shaving increases the probability to do home-runs.
+And then you check out if in the long run you make more home-runs than normally.
 (b) People take whole packages of homeopathic medicine to demonstrate that it has no effect.[7]
 The homeopath might say: Look how good it is.
 It has no side effects!

 **13. "Coincidence[1]"**
 (a) "A gambler will win six [times] in a row and then think he is [...] 'on a hot streak'.[1]" (b) The phone rings and you think it is Bob.
-When it is Bob you think that this means anything.[1]
+When it is Bob you think that this means anything.
 What are the chances that this happens?
 It will happen sometimes.
-In addition we have the tendency to remember the hits and forget the misses (see 14.).
+In addition we have the tendency to remember the hits and forget the misses (see 14.)
+[1].

 **14. "Representativeness[1]"**
 Aristotle: "The sum of coincidences equals certainty.[1]"